6110rstmks/contents_blocking-laravel/README.md

 You can block "Site", "Word" and "YoutubeChannel" by registering them in this system.

 ### Word
-in "Word",you mustn't contain spaces in string.
+when registering "word",don't contain spaces in string.

-you need to concatenate strings by a space.
+you need to remove spaces and concatenate strings.

 (ex)
 one piece -> onepiece